duncanka/Causeway/README.md

       unzip stanford-parser-3.5.2-models.jar edu/stanford/nlp/models/lexparser/englishPCFG.ser.gz
       ```

    3. Apply the [Causeway-specific patches](../master/stanford-patches) to the Stanford parser.
-The following hacky script should do the trick (run from the root `stanford-parser-full-2015-04-20` directory; replace `$PATH_TO_CAUSEWAY` with the path of the `Causeway` directory from step 3):
+The following hacky script should do the trick (run from the root `stanford-parser-full-2015-04-20` directory; replace `$CAUSEWAY_DIR` with the path of the `Causeway` directory from step 3):
       ```bash
       mkdir /tmp/stanford-sources
       unzip stanford-parser-3.5.2-sources.jar -d /tmp/stanford-sources
-      cp $PATH_TO_CAUSEWAY/stanford-patches/*.patch /tmp/stanford-sources
+      cp $CAUSEWAY_DIR/stanford-patches/*.patch /tmp/stanford-sources
       (cd /tmp/stanford-sources && {
           for PATCH in *.patch; do
               patch -p 2 < $PATCH